Chelsea new boy, Cesc Fabregas is at the centre of a bitter row with old club Barcelona.

 Kaymer, world number one in 2011, was outside the top 60 earlier this year, but his win at the Players Championship and success at Pinehurst are likely to secure a place just outside the top 10.

-looks certain to achieve his season’s goal of winning selection for Europe’s Ryder Cup team and will be among the favourites for next month’s Open Championship at Royal Liverpool.
+He now looks certain to achieve his season’s goal of winning selection for Europe’s Ryder Cup team and will be among the favourites for next month’s Open Championship at Royal Liverpool.

 With his compatriot and mentor Bernhard Langer having won the Masters twice, the Open is the only major championship yet to have been won by a German.